Do Go On - 443 - The Theft of The Scream

 You know what I mean?

-Rocky Oktober.
+Rocky October.

 Oh, it's beautiful.

-Almost as good as Blocktober, but not quite.
+Almost as good as Block tober, but not quite.

-Not quite as good as Blockbustertober, of course, the full title.
+Not quite as good as Blockbuster Tober, of course, the full title.

 That's right.